 Whereas in the next picture you can see the sleeping pad with R-value of 5 or above as it has insulation and is thick enough for cold ground:

-Shopping for a sleeping pad can take a bit of effort as you will need to determine a few things about your camping style first.
+Shopping for a sleeping pad and even more specifically looking at sleeping pad R-values, can take a bit of effort as you will need to determine a few things about your camping style first.
 Some campers might like to invest in more than one sleeping pad so that they are always prepared for the weather and conditions for any type of trip.
 Here are some things to consider when choosing the right R-value sleeping pad:

 Sleeping pads come in different styles to suit their use.
 Some popular uses for sleeping pads include hiking, camping, winter camping, car camping, and backpacking, all with their own unique needs and features.